 – To 0.25″.
 Single row of spines below front leg.
 Distinct curved white spots on lower part of wings.
 Hunts seeds on the ground like other dirt-colored seed bugs. (photo © White-tipped Seed Bug () Scolopostethus diffidens Harsi Parker)

 Tuxedo Bug (– To 0.25″.
 Black with six distinct white flecks (two at end often overlap to appear as one) and several tan and white diagonals.
 Found in cleared ground and weeded lots.
 Introduced from Europe. (photo © Raglius alboacuminatus) David Anderson)

 False Chinch Bugs ( Nysius sp.) – 0.1-0.2″.
 These tiny, slender bugs are drab gray with transparent wings crossing over their bodies.
 Found on a wide range of plants including grains and vegetable crops. (photo © CA Clark)

-Big-eyed Bugs (– 0.1-0.2″.
+Western Big-eyed Bug (– 0.15″.
 Drab brown/gray/black with large eyes.
 Broad head/body.
 Found in places with sparse clumps of vegetation, including fields, lots, and gardens.
-Feed on other small insects. (photo © Geocoris sp.)
-Eric Carlson)
+Feed on both plants and insects. (photo © Geocoris pallens) Eric Carlson)

 – 0.3″-0.4″.
 A slender bug with very long slender legs.
 Similar to Spined Stilt Bug, but top of thorax bulges less and there is a short downcurved process on top of head.
 Feeds on fruit blossoms, stems, and insect eggs. (photo © Docked Stilt Bug ( Neoneides muticus) Noah Strycker)